VoltDB/voltdb/tests/geb/vmc/README.md

-4. If you want to run these tests "headless", without launching a browser, so no GUI is needed (which is particularly useful on a Linux system without X11), using PhantomJS and Ghost Driver:
+4. If you want to run these tests "headless", without launching a browser, so no GUI is needed (which is particularly useful on a Linux system without X11), using PhantomJS / Ghost Driver:
 <pre>
     ./gradlew phantomjs --rerun-tasks
 </pre>